StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/run-responders-on-a-case.md

 Run a responder on a case to take actions such as closing an external ticket or executing a predefined response within TheHive.

+!!! note "Observables not included"
+    Running a responder on a case doesn't run it on the observables linked to the case.
+To run responders on an observable, see [Run Responders and Review Reports for an Observable](./observables/run-responders-on-an-observable.md).

 ## Run responders on a case

 1. [Locate the alert](./search-for-cases/find-a-case.md) on which you want to run responders.